-General guidelines will be stated below, but any specific guidelines will be defined in the Interconnection Agreement between the Xcel Energy operating companies and the Customer.
+General guidelines will be stated below, but any specific guidelines will be defined in the Interconnection Agreement between the Xcel Energy operating companies and the Interconnection Party.

-The Customer shall operate within the applicable guidelines of this document and any other specific requirements as stated in the Interconnect Agreement, the Power Purchase Agreement, the Transmission Services Agreement, or the Ancillary Services Agreement, as applicable.
+The Interconnection Party shall operate within the applicable guidelines of this document and any other specific requirements as stated in the Interconnect Agreement, the Power Purchase Agreement, the Transmission Service Agreement, or the Ancillary Services Agreement, if applicable.